peadargrant/data_storage_technologies/ca1/ca1_spec.md

 Explaining the broad area of study, the problem that you are going to address, the key factors (cost, security, longevity) and the rationale for its study.
-This can be either in plain text `aims.txt` or PDF `aims.pdf`.
-Consider a diagram that shows the problem to be addressed, which can be used as the basis of the next section.
+Bullet point form preferred (target 3-6 bullets).
+Must be in plain text `aims.txt`.

 Architectural diagram (30%) {#sec:architectural-diagram}
 ---------------------------